 The purpose of today’s post is simple – Happy Birthday Schembechler Hall!
 Glenn Edward “Bo” Schembechler articulated his vision to build a “Center of Champions” in early July 1988.
-Bo had taken on the duties of athletic director while remaining as the school’s head football coach.
+Bo had taken on the duties of athletic director while continuing to serve as the school’s head football coach.
 He knew that Michigan had a great football tradition and he knew that Michigan’s football stadium was second to none.
 However, Bo also knew that Michigan’s practice facilities were not keeping up with the nation’s best.

 Yes, Coach/AD Bo Schembechler finally made a first-class “football building” one of his top priorities in 1988.
 He enlisted former President Gerald R. Ford to become the Honorary Chairman of the fund-raising campaign.
 In less than three years, Schembechler Hall was a reality.
 Bo, and President Ford, raised over 13 million dollars from just over 1,600 donors.
 Finally, on May 29, 1991, Michigan had one building that was totally dedicated to creating and maintaining a championship football culture.
 A culture of “champions.”

 The idea for a “Center of Champions” actually dated back to his first season at Michigan when conditioning drills were held in Yost Field House.
 There wasn’t a lot of weight training equipment and locker rooms were in short supply for coaches and players alike.
 In 1969, when one of his coaches complained that they had it better back at Miami of Ohio, Schembechler’s response was memorable.
 He told the young coach something like “Fielding Yost might have hung his hat on that nail.”